rajkumarpatel2602/c_concepts/c_practice/README.md

-Crack the interview practice problems are placed here.
+Practiced problems are placed here.